Al-Kazimiyya Mosque: Inner structure

 Repairs to the crumbling structure of the main courtyard of the mosque and its surrounding rooms were carried out in three phases, spanning four months, before the end of 2007.
 The project entailed the stripping off of the old crumbling walls throughout the courtyard, the addition of various reinforcements to the walls and ceilings, as well as maintenance on the electrical wirings throughout the mosque.

 Once the inner structure was completed, the floors and walls were then plated in various kinds of marble.
 Updates to the cooling units of the mosque began in late 2008, and new water filtration units were installed on November 28, 2008.
 Construction on the new ladies entrance to the mosque, that is Bāb al-Fāṭimah (بَاب ٱلْفَاطِمَة), began in late 2008, along with the construction work for new rooms to the mosque meant for serving refreshments to visitors.

 Outer structure

 Among the earliest repairs done to the mosque after the fall of Iraqi President Saddam Hussein in 2003 were repairs done to one of the entrance gates of the mosque known as Bāb al-Qiblah (بَاب ٱلْقِبْلَة).
 The gate and the outer wall had to be entirely refurbished because of the severe neglect they had withstood, and took seven months to complete, having started in early September 2006.
 The golden dome over the zarih of Muhammad at-Taqī was re-gilded and unveiled to the public in March 2008, during the birthday celebrations of Muhammad and his descendant, Ja'far al-Sadiq.
-Repair work on the dome over the grave of Mūsā al-Kādhim began in early August 2008, during the birthday ceremonies of Husayn ibn ‘Alī, ‘Abbās ibn ‘Alī, and ‘Alī ibn Husayn.
+Repair work on the dome over the grave of Mūsā al-Kādhim began in early August 2008, during the birthday ceremonies of Imam Husayn, Abbas ibn Ali, and Imam Sajjad.